astramieri/css-full-course/README.md

 		- ```<em>``` unit means *my parent element's font-size*
 		- ```<rem>``` unit means *the root element's font-size* (```<html>```)
 	- percentage
+- CSS Display
+	- block
+		- each element stacks on top of each other
+		- each element automatically has a 100% width
+	- inline
+		- each element do **not** stack on top of each other
+		- each element do **not** create a new line
+	- inline-block
+		- each element keeps the content inline
+		- each element can apply block properties

 ## Links